Baking with Prism Tunneling

 /bake-buddy/dal/prism/keys/dal.prism |

-If compromised, regenerate all keys with a new CA.
+- If the CA is compromised, regenerate ALL keys with a new CA immediately

 After distributing the keys to their respective locations, you can verify each application’s key information using the following commands: